 Drinking excessively can also increase the natural symptoms of anxiety, and can induce panic attacks because of alcohol’s ability to wreak havoc on the body’s physical and mental processing function.
 As drinking increases, individuals may feel additional anxiety about their drinking as well, such as where their next drink will come from, if there will be enough alcohol and how their drinking is affecting their families, their work or their lives.

-Of all the organs that alcohol effects, the liver is the one that takes the biggest beating.
+Of all the organs that alcohol affects, the liver is the one that takes the biggest beating.
 Because the liver is the organ that filters the body’s blood to remove toxins, including alcohol, the harder the liver has to work, the more likely that problems will occur.